dmorse/pscf/doc/sphinx/install.rst

  FFTWLIB    directory with FFTW library
 ==========  ===============================================

 The makefile contains values appropriate for a number of different common environments, most of which are commented out.
-If you choose one of the existing definitions, make sure that you comment out any definitions you are not using.
+Make sure you give only one definition for each variable, and that you comment out any definitions you are not using.

 Compile and Link
 ^^^^^^^^^^^^^^^^